IMPORTANT: Subaccounts API is released with restricted availability.

 RULE: Balance_available_for_transfer = |account_balance - credit_limit|

-It means that the primary account can transfer funds to the secondary account, and these funds can come either from its balance (assuming it is positive) or from the credit provided by Nexmo.
+It means that the primary account can transfer funds to the subaccount, and these funds can come either from its balance (assuming it is positive) or from the credit provided by Vonage.
 It is also possible to transfer balance from the subaccount back to the primary account, but direct transfer of balance between subaccounts is not supported.

 account_balance + |credit_limit| funds available for spending.